JordanRL/operator-overloading-rfc/README.md

 With the presence of static properties, a static method on an object does not guarantee immutability.
 However, having static methods for operator overloads might communicate to developers that these are intended to be used immutably.
 On the other hand, having the overload be static would make it much more difficult to use operator overloads with protected or private class properties.

 As it seems that mutable behavior from operator overloads would be widely seen by PHP developers as a bug in most circumstances, and the reassignment operators are not given independent overload methods, this RFC proposes using dynamic methods to make use of protected and private properties easier and more intuitive.
-However, the vote will contain an option for implementing as a static or dynamic method.

 ## Proposal